10 Easy Steps To Cleaning Gel Nail Brushes | Without Cleaner

 Can I use acetone to clean gel off of my brush?

 Do not use acetone to clean gel polish off of your brushes.
 Acetone will ruin your brush by making it very dry and can even eat away at the synthetic bristles.
-The bristles will start to come apart and eventually lose their shape.
+The bristles will start to come apart and eventually lose their shape, especially for fine liner brushes for gel polish.

 Should I clean the brush off after every use?